dbrgn/dabs-service/README.rst

 Author
 ------

 Hi, I'm Danilo Bargen.
-As a paraglider pilot, I find this kind of information useful and important, but the PDF version of the DABS by Skyguide is not too convenient on the go.
+As a paragliding pilot, I find this kind of information useful and important, but the PDF version of the DABS by Skyguide is not too convenient on the go.
 The service attempts to provide better data for developers of mobile apps.